lbussell/copilot-self-improvement/README.md

 ## Usage

-Self-improvement happens automatically as you use Copilot with this extension enabled.
-Copilot will automatically keep MEMORY.md, USER.md, and skills up-to-date.
+When this extension is installed and enabled, Copilot will automatically keep its memories and skills up-to-date.

-Every few turns, a background agent analyzes your conversation and looks for things that went wrong, corrections you made, preferences you expressed, etc. and make updates to memory, skills, and instructions accordingly.
+Every few turns, a background agent analyzes your conversation and looks for things that went wrong, corrections you made, preferences you expressed, etc. and updates the extension-managed memory (when active) and skills accordingly.

 You can run `/reflect` to manually trigger the review process.

+### Memory

+This extension contains its own memory feature which conflicts with Copilot's built-in (preview/experimental) memory feature.
+When Copilot's built-in memory is enabled, this extension disables its memory management features.
+I recommend turning `/memory off` when using this extension.

+The reason for this is because Copilot's built-in memory feature stores memories on your account and on your GitHub repo, not in source contol.
+This extension manages memories in local files on-disk.
+This makes it easier to inspect, modify, track changes, and back up memories.

 ## Data and settings

-By default, persistent data is stored under:
+Persistent data is stored under `~/.copilot/self-improvement`

 ```text
 ~/.copilot/self-improvement/